fvmformal/fvm/doc/sphinx/source/examples.rst

 Priority Arbiter
 ~~~~~~~~~~~~~~~~

-This example shows a simple priority arbiter from the Open Logic library:
+This example verifies a simple priority arbiter from the Open Logic library:
 https://github.com/open-logic/open-logic.
 In this example, many things can
 be checked simply with assertions, for example, that the output always has 0
 or 1 bit asserted; that if there is no request, the output is 0; that if there
-is a request, the output is onehot...
+is a request, the output is one-hot...
 Additionally, to fully test the
-functionality, we can create a function that checks if the arbiter result is
+functionality, we can create a function that returns the expected value for the
-correct (this can be done either in the PSL file or in a VHDL package, although
+arbiter result.
+This can be done either in the PSL file or in a VHDL package,
-the latter is more recommended).
+although the latter is recommended (by defining the function in a VHDL package,
+the PSL files are simpler and we can easily reuse the function in simulation if
+needed).

 - Link: https://gitlab.com/fvmformal/fvm/-/tree/main/examples/arbiter_prior